smerchan/smerchan.github.io/_posts/2017-7-4-Introduction-to-Support-Vector-Machines-Soft-Margin-and-Kernel-Trick.md

 $y_{i}(\vec{w}.\vec{x}_{i} + b) \ge 1 - \xi_{i}$&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;---&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(B)
 </center>

-The left-hand side of the inequality could be thought of as the confidence of classification.
-If it is $\ge$ 1, then we are hundred percent confident that the point is correctly classified and value of the penalty ($\xi$) would be zero.
+The left-hand side of the inequality could be thought of like the confidence of classification.
+If it is $\ge$ 1, then we are a hundred percent confident that the point is correctly classified and value of the penalty ($\xi$) would be zero.
 If it is less than 1, we would incur a linear penalty and the value of $\xi$ would be proportional to how far away the point is from the margin.

 Next, we'll make use of [Lagrange Multiplier](https://en.wikipedia.org/wiki/Lagrange_multiplier) again to enforce the constraint from the equation (B).
 Formally, our objective would then become to minimize the following with respect to $\vec{w}, b, \xi_{i}$: